 Documents to submit:

-- an original or original certified copy of your academic transcripts and evidence of completion
+- an original certified copy of your academic transcripts and evidence of completion of your degree

 - a CV